MarioVasilev99/WeatherApp/README.md

 ## Setup

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project directory: cd weather-application
+2. Navigate to the project directory:

+   cd weather-application

 3. Install dependencies:

    npm install

-4. Obtain an API key from OpenWeather and add it to your environment variables or configuration file.
+4. Obtain an API key from OpenWeather

-   Sample .env file:
-   VITE_WEATHER_API_URL = https://api.openweathermap.org/data/2.5
-   VITE_WEATHER_API_KEY = {apiKey}
+5. Create .env file in the project folder and enter your Open Weather API key(use the .env.example file as a reference)

+6. Start the app:
-5. Start the development server: npm run dev
+   npm run dev